a

 AKETLEY@STANFORD.EDU (650) 721-3890 ROBLE GYM ROOM 111

-As an educator he has taught throughout the world and currently holds the position of Advanced Lecturer at TAPS.
-He was the Resident Choreographer at the San Francisco Conservatory of Dance for 14 years until its closure in 2018.
+As an educator he has taught extensively throughout the country and currently holds the position of Advanced Lecturer at Stanford University’s Theater and Performance Studies Department.
+He was the founding Resident Choreographer at the San Francisco Conservatory of Dance for fourteen years until its closure in 2018.

 DAN KLEIN | Advanced Lecturer